Over 25 years of professional roofing experience.

 Interviewer: Man must be the best roofer out there.

 Brent: Shucks.
 That would definitely be my mom.
 She’s had a huge influence on my life, and is the hardest worker I know.
 Her middle name is Sue, so if I ever call someone Sue, that means I respect them, and their work-ethic.

 There’s no type of roof damage we haven’t seen at Ready Roofer.
-From the typical hail and wind mishaps, to the more extreme “Would you look at that” situations, shingles happen.
-As homeowners ourselves, we understand how difficult it can be to have your most valuable possession in need of repair.
-This is why we’ll be out to inspect your roof as fast as any roofing company that ever roofed, and will give you the attention that makes you know you matter.
-It’s the Ready Roofer way.
+From the typical hail and wind mishaps, to the more extreme “Would you look at that” situations – SHINGLES happen!
+As homeowners ourselves, we understand how difficult it can be to have your most valuable possession in need of repair which is why we’ll be out to inspect your roof as fast as possible and give you the attention that makes you know you matter.
+It’s the Ready Roofer way!

 Full Roof Replacement

 Whether it’s one shingle on your roof, or all of your shingles, Ready Roofer has you covered.
 There’s no job too large when it comes to roof repairs.
-Own a acre-spanning mansion in the beautiful countryside that just saw the storm of the century?
 We’ll give you your best roof yet.
-No matter your roof size, design, or expectations, we’ll give you something to show the neighbors.
+No matter the roof size, design, or expectations, Ready Roofer will make your roof the envy of the neighborhood!

 Chief Executive Officer - Founder